 Then make your life as soulfully simple

 As sleeplessly breathing.

-Boris Grebenshikov, one of Russia's best-loved singers, reads from the chapter titled ‘Simplicity’ from Sri Chinmoy’s book ‘The Jewels of Happiness’
+Boris Grebenshikov, one of Russia's best-loved singers, reads from ‘Simplicity’, a chapter of Sri Chinmoy’s book ‘The Jewels of Happiness’.

 I am happy because I always choose the right moment.